 In 2020 he performed the title-role in a semi-stagesdversion of Don Giovanni at Styriarte in Graz where he was reinvited in 2021 for a concert performance of Orff's Carmina Burana.
 From 2020 through 2022 he was a member of the Opera Studio of the Opéra national du Rhin and took part at the Opéra du Rhin in the productions of Samson et Dalila (2ème philistin), Madama Butterfly (Prince Yamadori), Hänsel und Gretel (der Vater) and L'Enfant et les sortilèges (L'horloge comtoise, Le chat).

-During the summer 2022 he performed Frederic (Lakmé) at the Nuits lyriques in Marmande.
-During the season 2022/23 he will be back at the Opéra du Rhin (Der Schatzgräber by Schreker) and make his debut at the Théâtre du Capitole in Toulouse (Melot in Tristan und Isolde).
+In 2022 Damien Gastl also performed Frederic (Lakmé) at the Nuits lyriques in Marmande.
+He subsequently appeared at the Opéra du Rhin (Der Schatzgräber by Schreker) and made his debut at the Théâtre du Capitole in Toulouse (Melot in Tristan und Isolde).

 © Any modification or abbreviation of this biography needs to be submitted to our approval.
 Many thanks for your kind understanding.